xbeat/Machine-Learning/README.md

 Introduction to Jacobian Matrices

 A Jacobian matrix is a fundamental concept in multivariable calculus and linear algebra.
 It represents the best linear approximation of a differentiable function near a given point.
 The Jacobian matrix contains all first-order partial derivatives of a vector-valued function.

+## Graphical Neural Networks in Python

+Introduction to Graphical Neural Networks

+Graphical Neural Networks (GNNs) are a powerful class of deep learning models designed to work with graph-structured data.
+They leverage the relationships between entities in a graph to perform tasks such as node classification, link prediction, and graph classification.
+GNNs have applications in various fields, including social network analysis, recommendation systems, and molecular property prediction.

 ## Handwritten Digit Classification with TensorFlow and Python